theclarkofben/TaraJClark.london/README.md

 # TaraJClark.london

-This is a website I made for my wife using jQuery/CSS/HTML.
+A website I made my wife Tara, who is a freelance social media specialist.
+Built from scratch in HTML/CSS.
+I used a small amount of jQuery to give users a more interactive experience.